MicrosoftDocs/well-architected/well-architected/carrier-grade/carrier-grade-design-area-health-modeling.md

 - [Azure Key Vault](/azure/key-vault/)
 - [Azure Kubernetes Service](/azure/aks/)

 Correlated failure modes for these key services may be a necessary part of the application-level response to failure.
-It's vital to create control planes, which aren't impacted by the same application failure.
+It's vital to create control planes which aren't impacted by the same application failure.

 The management tooling required to issue diagnosis and troubleshooting must be the same as tooling used for normal day-to-day operations tasks.
 Similar tooling ensures that it's familiar and proven to work.
 Similar tooling also maximizes the users' familiarity with the user interface and process steps.
 Requiring operators to switch to a different tool set to resolve a high-pressure outage isn't conducive to identifying and resolving the issue effectively.